davidmz/anonymize-db/README.md

  * Some (configurable) tables are keeping untouched.
  * Some (configurable) tables are cleaning up and becoming empty.
  * In all other tables:
-    * All UUIDs are irreversibly encrypting.
+    * Some or all (configurable) UUIDs are irreversibly encrypting.
 They remain correct UUIDs, however it is impossible to restore the original UUIDs back.
     * Some (configurable) column values are replacing by lorem ipsum-like content.
     This applies to texts, names, emails etc. There a several rules for different